 Plants improve the air quality in your home.
 Spider plants, ivy, bamboo, and mother-in-law’s tongue all have something in common.
 They are known to absorb the toxins in the air.
 Plants also release oxygen during photosynthesis and use up carbon dioxide, which makes the air you breathe better quality.

 Some plants like to be left alone and absolutely thrive on neglect.
 Others need to be nurtured and pruned daily.
 Pick plants that suit your willingness to work on a garden and those that suit your tastes.
 Also, pay attention to how much light is necessary for the plants you pick so you can make sure to have a suitable place in your apartment or home for them.

-Give houseplants the right soil – You need to be sure, just as in gardening outside, that you choose the right soil for your plants.
+Give houseplants the right soil– Just as in gardening outside, be sure to choose the right soil for your plants.
 A general indoor potting soil mix will be good enough for most plants.
-Plants like orchids and cactus will need special mixes, and you can find those in your gardening store, usually marked well so you know what kind of plants the soil is for.
+Plants like orchids and cactus will need special mixes and you can find those in your gardening store, usually marked well so you know what kind of plants the soil is for.
 Cactus requires faster drainage and orchids usually grow on trunks of trees, so they need a lot of bark and little soil.

-If you are building a terrarium, you should start with a layer of aquarium gravel (about 2 inches or so) and cover that with a thin layer of charcoal.
-Then you will need to top that off with plastic or sheet moss.
-After that, you can add the soil and start planting away.
+If you are building a terrarium, start with a layer of aquarium gravel (about 2 inches (5 cm.) or so) and cover that with a thin layer of charcoal then top it off with plastic or sheet moss.
+After that, add the soil and start planting away.

-It’s not as scary as you might think, and as long as you pay attention to what your plants need, they will grow wonderfully in your indoor environment.
+Container plants are a beautiful way to spruce up any living space and it’s not as scary as you might think.
+As long as you pay attention to what your plants need, they’ll grow wonderfully in your indoor environment.
 Be sure to place them appropriately and follow the care instructions that came with your plant.
-Container plants are a beautiful way to spruce up any living space.